 Rollins College seeks applications from students with proven academic ability who demonstrate intellectual and personal promise.
 The Admission Committee sets admission policy for the College.
-Applications for admission are considered on the basis of the qualifications of each applicant without regard to race, color, religion, national origin, sex, age, sexual orientation, disability, or veterans' status.
+Applications for admission are considered on the basis of the qualifications of each applicant without regard to race, color, religion, national or ethnic origin, ancestry, marital status, sex, age, sexual orientation, gender identity, gender expression, genetic information, physical characteristics, disability, veteran status, or any other category protected by federal, state, or local law.
 Rollins College is an equal opportunity institution that adheres to a non-discriminatory policy with respect to employment, enrollment, and programs.
 If an accommodation is needed, please contact the Office of Admission (407) 646-2161.

 Candidates for admission to the first-year student class should have a completed application on file with the Office of Admission by February 15.
 To complete the application file, candidates submit the admission application, an official transcript of grades nine (9) through twelve (12), and a recommendation from a guidance counselor.

 In addition, applicants must submit either standardized test scores or the additional items for the Test Score Waived Option.
 Standardized test scores may be results of either the SAT I or ACT.
 Applicants should consider submitting results of both tests to maximize their acceptance probability.

 Rollins participates in the group of colleges and universities using the Common Application, which can be submitted in place of the Rollins College application.

 Candidates should have pursued a demanding high school curriculum in preparation for college entrance.
 Enrollment in advanced, honors, or Advanced Placement courses is strongly encouraged.
 In general, successful candidates for admission have completed, as a minimum, the following courses in secondary school: